George Papadopoulos Says He's Not 'That' George Papadopoulos

 "Greece is six hours ahead," he said in an email.
 "I had just finished eating the lunch my mother cooked for me and decided to quickly check online to see how Monday was shaping up.
 Well, the deluge of tweets, media requests, emails and messages has not stopped."

 "Initially, I had some vitriol thrown at me," he says, "by people who did not take the time to check for a minute that I may not be the indicted George Papadopoulos.
-But thankfully I got on it early on and I sent out my denial tweet which went viral.
-After that there have been mostly supportive tweets to me."
+But thankfully, I got on it early on and I sent out my denial tweet which went viral.
+After that, there have been mostly supportive tweets to me."

 Someone just added me to a Twitter list titled "Trumps Cabinet".
 Nooooooooo! pic.twitter.com/chHxmkPJup— George Papadopoulos (@feeonlyplanner) October 31, 2017